Irrawaddy dolphin: Threats

 In Laos, a dam across the Mekong River is planned.
 This could threaten the existence of the endangered Irrawaddy dolphins in downstream Cambodia.
 Laos's government decision is to forge the dam upstream of the core habitat of the Irrawaddy dolphins.
 This could precipitate the extinction of this specific species in the Mekong River.
 The dam builders propose to use explosives to dig out the tons of rock.
 This will create strong sound waves that could kill the Irrawaddy dolphins due to their highly sensitive hearing structures.

 In several Asian countries, Irrawaddy dolphins have been captured and trained to perform in public aquaria.
-Their charismatic appearance and unique behaviors, including spitting water, spyhopping, and fluke-slapping, make them very popular for shows in dolphinaria.
+Their charismatic appearance and unique behaviors, including spitting water, spyhopping, and fluke-slapping, make them very popular for shows in dolphinariums.
 The commercial motivation for using this dolphin species is high because it can live in freshwater tanks, and the high cost of marine aquarium systems is avoided.
 The region within and near the species' range has developed economically; theme parks, casinos, and other entertainment venues that include dolphin shows have increased.

 In 2002, there were more than 80 dolphinariums in at least nine Asian countries.

 Collateral deaths of dolphins due to blast fishing were once common in Vietnam and Thailand.
 In the past, the most direct threat was killing them for their oil.

 The IUCN lists five of the seven subpopulations as endangered, primarily due to drowning in fish nets.
 For example, the Malampaya population, first discovered and described in 1986, at the time consisted of 77 individuals.
 Due to anthropogenic activities, this number dwindled to 47 dolphins in 2007, which further dwindled to 35 by 2013.
 In the Mahakam River in Borneo, 73% of dolphin deaths are related to entanglement in gillnets, due to heavy fishing and boat traffic.